sorl/aino-utkik/docs/introduction.rst

     5. Subclasses should be easy to read and follow.
     6. They should be very convenient but allow for special cases without breaking a sweat.
-    7. Embrace the instance state when you need to, now that you have it.
+    7. Reading the source code should be easy.
-    8. Reading the source code should be easy.
+    8. Applying decorators should be easy and inheritable.

 Of course I am just listing all those things that match what my current implementation has, I just do that to make me look good.
 Django 1.3 class based